mendix/CommunityCommons/README.md

 *HTMLToPlainText* - Use this function to convert HTML text to plain text.
 It will preserve linebreaks but strip all other markup. including html entity decoding.

+*IsStringSimplified* - Whether a string can be further simplified by removing diacritics

 *RandomString* - Generates a random alphanumeric string of the desired length.

 *RandomHash* - Generates a random hash, perfectly to use as random, unique identifier.